Atlanta Army Air Field: History

 After the 30th Observation Squadron transferred to Tullahoma Army Air Field, Tennessee in June 1942, Atlanta was reassigned to the Air Technical Service Command under the control of Warner Robins Air Depot Control Area.
 Its primary mission was servicing transient aircraft, with the Embry Riddle Company (Overhaul Division) being the prime contractor at the airfield.
 In 1942 the base serviced an average of 2,180 aircraft a month.
 The next year, the number jumped to 8,167 per month.
 To accomplish this task, the complement of enlisted men rose from 79 in 1940 to 556 in 1943.

 According to figures compiled by the CAA, Atlanta was the busiest controlled airport in the United States during 1943.
 The AAF established an Air Freight Terminal on 1 February 1944.
 Six daily flights were scheduled with C-47 aircraft to Dayton, Newark, Miami, San Antonio, and Salina, Kansas.

 Atlanta Army Air Field closed on 1 June 1946 and the military facilities were turned over to civil control on 25 June.
 After the war Air Force Reserve and Georgia Air National Guard units were formed at Marietta Army Air Field, northwest of the city.

 Today, Atlanta's Candler Field is known as Hartsfield–Jackson Atlanta International Airport, and it is one of the world's biggest and busiest airports bearing no resemblance to the wartime facility.
-The only structures on airport property remaining from its military use during World War II are Delta Airline's original office and hangar still in use by the airline.
+The only structures on airport property remaining from its military use during World War II are Delta Air line's original office and hangar still in use by the airline.